CameronClarry/Showdown-Bot/README.md

 Command|Usage|Required Rank
 -|-|:-:
-`~blacklist add, [user], {reason}, {duration}`|Adds the given user to the blacklist.
+`~blacklist add, [user], {duration}, {reason}`|Adds the given user to the blacklist.
 The reason can be specified, as can the duration (in minutes).
 If no duration is given, it is permanent.
 This will also make a modnote recording it.|@
 `~blacklist remove, [user]`|Removes the given user from the blacklist.|@ `~blacklist check [user]`|Checks if the given user is on the blacklist.|@